Home

 Begin by standing straight, one foot (your preferred foot) forward and one foot back, with your arms relaxed at your sides.

-• Step forward with your forward (preferred foot) foot, moving it forward, and then slide you rear foot up even with your forward foot and immediately jump straight up into the air, reaching for the suspended object.
+• Step forward with your forward (preferred) foot, and then slide your rear foot up even with your forward foot and immediately jump straight up into the air, reaching for the suspended object.

-If you are serious about continuing your plyometrics training in any capacity, consider buying Jumping Into Plyometrics by Donald A. Chu.
+If you are serious about continuing your plyometrics training to any extent, consider buying Jumping Into Plyometrics by Donald A. Chu.
 This awesome book is THE book to buy if you want to jump higher or know more about plyometrics training.
-It's also the source I drew on most to write this page.
+It's also the source from which I drew most of the information to write this page.

 • Click here to learn more about Plyometrics!